rendicahya/FILKOMAttendanceChecker/README.md

 5. Refresh the Extensions page

 ## Update
-Currently not working due to fingerprint device change.
+Currently not working due to new fingerprint device.